 7. Sawyer Products MINI Water Filtration System

 Clean water is essential.
 The Sawyer MINI water filter is a lightweight, dependable option for purifying water from natural sources.
+A collapsible or reusable water container is needed to carry water.
 Water filters like this one are often field-tested for effectiveness and durability, helping users evaluate which water filters perform best under real-world conditions.

 Key Features: